UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 ........................

-So far we have learned about strings, tuples, and lists.
-We will apply data structures that we have learned in previous lessons to hold our mailroom donor information.
+So far in this course, we have learned about strings, tuples, and lists.
+We will apply these data structures to hold our mailroom donor information.
-Choosing the right data structure is critical and our donor data structure will change in future lessons as we learn additional ones.
+Choosing the right data structure is critical and our donor data structure will change in Parts 2 and 3 of this assignment as we learn additional structures.

-What goes into this decision?
-Here are a couple of things to consider:
+What goes into this decision to use a specific data structure?
+Here are a couple of things to consider.

-* efficiency - we often need to look up data, are you able to efficiently look up the data you need?
+* Efficiency: We often need to look up data; are you able to efficiently look up the data you need?
-* ease of use - is the code straightforward and simple for basic operations?
+* Ease of use: Is the code straightforward and simple for basic operations?
-* features - does it do everything you need to do for your requirements?
+* Features: Does the code do everything you need to do for your requirements?

-Let's consider each data structure:
+Let's consider each data structure.

-String would probably be able to do what we need feature wise but the code to implement would be quite complex and not very efficient.
+A string structure would probably be able to do what we need feature-wise but the code to implement these features would be quite complex and not very efficient.

 A tuple would be an issue when adding donors since it is an immutable data structure.

 A list would satisfy all of the needed features with a fairly simple code to implement.
-It makes the most sense to use a list for the main data structure, and actually we can have a combination of both tuples and a list.
+It makes the most sense to use a list for the main data structure.
+Actually, and we can use a combination of both tuples and a list.

 Here is a potential data structure to consider: